Your Headache and Neck Subluxations Might be Connected.

 Chiropractic Care Produces Long – Term Results in Patients with Headaches

 The study collected information from more than 2500 sources.
-It compared how patients with different types of headache responded to such approaches as chiropractic, acupuncture, drug therapy, exercise and relaxation techniques.
+It compared how patients with different types of headache responded to different approaches.
+These approaches included chiropractic, acupuncture, drug therapy, exercise and relaxation techniques.

 According to the report, adjustments “appeared to result in immediate improvement in headache severity”.
 The report went on to say that when compared with soft-tissue therapies such as massage, chiropractic resulted in “sustained improvement in headache frequency and severity.”

 Patients under chiropractic care had about the same immediate effect as patients taking a common headache drug (amitriptyline) .
 However, patients who took the drug experienced some type of adverse effect 82% of the time.
 The patients receiving chiropractic care experienced significant improvement in both headache frequency and severity.
 The patients taking the drug returned to the same frequency and severity they experienced before the study.

 It means that chiropractic care allows the body to function better, which allows true healing to take place.
 On the other hand, medications tend to simply cover up the problem.
 Masking symptoms does not mean that true healing is taking place.
 True healing takes place when the body is restored to its highest level of function.

 Why People are Suffering from Headaches . . . and Never Get Results

 If you are one of the 80 million Americans needlessly suffering from headaches, don’t feel alone!
 Headaches are not “just one of those normal things that happens to us.”
 There is more that can be done than just taking medication.

 Fact: Drugs don’t and can’t fix the cause of your headache pain.
 Drugs block out the symptoms.
 However, the real problem worsens without you noticing.
 Think about it, if a house is on fire, do we just shut off the alarm while it burns?